odow/StochOptFormat/README.md

 SOF is a JSON document.
 The problem is stored as a single JSON object.
 JSON objects are key-value mappings enclused by curly braces.

-The file begins with four self-explanatory optional metadata fields:
+The file begins with four self-explanatory optional metadata keys:
 `name::String`, `author::String`, `date::String`, and `description::String`.

 Note: In the following, `name::String` means that the key of an object is `name` and the value should be of type `String`. `::List{Object}` means that the type is a `List`, and elements of the list are `Object`s.

-Then, there are five required keys:
+After the optional metadata keys, there are five required keys:

 - `version::Object`